TMS9900: Instruction set and addressing

 The TMS9900 has 69 instructions which are either one, two, or three words long and are always word-aligned in memory.
-The instruction set is fairly orthogonal, meaning that, with few exceptions, instructions can use all methods of accessing operands (addressing modes).
+The instruction set is fairly orthogonal, meaning that, with few exceptions, instructions can use all methods of accessing operands (addressing modes) for all operands.

 Addressing modes include Immediate (operand in instruction), Direct or "Symbolic" (operand address in instruction), Register (operand in workspace register), Register Indirect (operand address in workspace register) with or without auto-increment, Indexed (operand address in instruction indexed with workspace register content), and Program Counter Relative.

 The most important dual-operand instructions (add, subtract, compare, move etc.) have 2-bit addressing mode and 4-bit register selector fields for both source and destination operands.
 In the opcode, "Symbolic" mode is represented as Indexed mode with the register field set to 0, therefore workspace register 0 (WR0) cannot be used in Indexed mode.
 In less-frequently-used dual-operand instructions such as XOR, the destination operand must be a workspace register (or workspace register pair in the case of multiply and divide instructions).

 Flow control is facilitated through a group of one unconditional and 12 conditional jump instructions.
 Jump targets are relative to the PC with an offset of −128 to +127 word addresses.

 For subroutine calls, the Branch and Load Workspace Pointer (BLWP) instruction loads new WP and PC values, then saves the values of WP, PC, and ST to (new) registers 13, 14, and 15 respectively.
 At the end of the subroutine, the Return Workspace Pointer (RTWP) restores these in reverse order.
 Using BLWP/RTWP, it is possible to nest subroutine calls despite the absence of a stack, however, the programmer needs to assign the appropriate register workspace explicitly.

 The instruction set also contains a Branch and Link (BL) opcode that only saves PC to register 11 without changing WP.
 In this case, a branch instruction (B) using WR11 as the destination address can serve as the return opcode, but BL-type subroutines cannot be nested without the programmer taking actions to save the return address.

-The TMS9900 supports an execute instruction "X" (eXecute).
-This instruction executes the instruction in a register.
-It can be used for debugging (as a breakpoint instruction), for creating indexed-opcode tables as used in byte-code interpreters and can also be used to perform a time critical I/O instruction during an interrupt.
-An example of its utility is shown in the code below where an interrupt is being serviced in a very encapsulated manner that would otherwise require many more instructions.